Did you just get microblading done to your brows?

 Are you worried that your pigment might be coming out, or that your brows don't look like they did right after you had the procedure?

-This post will go over the main reasons why microblading might not take and the entire healing process!
+This post will go over the main reasons why microblading didn't take and the entire healing process!

-So you know what's normal and what isn’t:
+So... you want to know what's normal and what isn’t:

 There are many reasons why the skin may not accept the pigment or dye after your microblading procedure.